dhimmel/blog/content/posts/2016-03-06_nsf-year-summaries/nsf-year-summaries.md

 Date: 2016-03-06
 Tags: NSF, National Science Foundation, GRFP, GRF, fellowship, annual activity report, fellowship year summary

 As a first year graduate student at UCSF, I took a mandatory course titled [_Scientific Writing_](http://coursecatalog.ucsf.edu/course/142 "Biophysics 297 · UCSF Registrar"), which helped students apply for the National Science Foundation's [Graduate Research Fellowship](https://www.nsfgrfp.org "NSF Graduate Research Fellowship Program Homepage").
-I was fortunate to receive the fellowship, which has funded the bulk of my PhD since its third year.
+I was fortunate to receive the fellowship (Grant [No. 1144247](http://grantome.com/grant/NSF/DGE-1144247 "Grantome Record")), which has funded the bulk of my PhD since its third year.

 At the end of each fellowship year, fellows submit an Annual Activities Report, which includes a written Fellowship Year Summary.
 Below I've reproduced my summaries from the last four years.
 But first, here's a screenshot of the prompt: